Basil Cottle: Academic career

 In 1946, Cottle took a position as an assistant lecturer in the department of English in the University of Bristol.
 In 1962, he became a senior lecturer, and in 1976 a reader in mediaeval studies.
 He taught courses on the Greek lyric, for Professor H. D. F. Kitto, F.B.A.
 (1897–1982), on pre-Norman Irish art and architecture, the Anglo-Saxons, Middle English, Names, and on the Bristol Romantics.
 Cottle was an expert on the writings of the Accrington poet Janie Whittaker (1877–1933), and the Welsh Nonconformist minister, the Revd Henry Maurice (1634–1682), an Independent, who had formerly held the living of Church Stretton, and whose journal for the year of Indulgence, 1672, belonged to him.

 He described himself as a Welshman, an amateur herald, and an Anglican, and he was immensely proud of his Welsh roots.
 This led him to bequeath his extensive library to St Woolos Cathedral, Newport, where his remains are buried.

 His students at Bristol included the novelist Deborah Moggach, and the Middle English scholar, Thomas Lingen Burton, emeritus professor of English at the University of Adelaide.

 Cottle's life-long interest in archaeology led to his involvement in the excavation of Keynsham Abbey by the Bristol Folk House.
 He became the president of the Bristol and Gloucestershire Archaeological Society and was elected a Fellow of the Society of Antiquaries of London.

 A fourth generation Primitive Methodist, the grandson and great-grandson of local preachers, he was confirmed into the Church in Wales in 1942 and thereafter became an active and forceful supporter of the liturgy of the Established Church, the Book of Common Prayer, the 39 Articles, and the Authorized Version of the Bible.
 Successively churchwarden of four Bristol churches – St. Mary Redcliffe; St. Paul's (the centre of the Anglican Chaplaincy to the university); St. George's, Brandon Hill; and latterly Christ Church with St Ewen, Broad Street – he was an active member of the Bristol Diocesan Advisory Committee for the Care of Churches.
-He befriended numerous clergy and ordinands in the diocese, and through his roles as Sub Warden, successively at Wills Hall (1947–1948), and from 1948 to 1972 at Burwalls, he was an influential figure in the lives of many generations of undergraduates.
+He befriended numerous clergy and ordinands in the diocese, and through his roles as Sub Warden, successively at Wills Hall (1947–1948), and from 1948 to 1972 at Burwalls.

 Following his retirement in 1982 he remained active as a lecturer and reviewer, and in 1987 a group of his former colleagues and students celebrated his contribution to the study of Middle English by presenting him with a festschrift, Medieval Literature and Antiquities: Studies in Honour of Basil Cottle, edited by Myra Stokes and T.L.
 Burton.